Virtual Summer Internship with WAVE June 15, 2020 – August 7, 2020

-If you are between 14 and 21 years old and are passionate about preventing gun violence, we encourage you to apply for the 2020 WAVE summer internship.
+If you are passionate about preventing gun violence and fall between the ages of 14-21, we encourage you to apply for the WAVE’s 2020 virtual summer internship.

-The 2020 WAVE summer internship will help you reach your full potential as a leader by providing you with the opportunity to create weekly public awareness events, increase your advocacy and lobbying skills, learn about non-profit leadership, build community-based collaborations, and direct peer-to-peer gun violence prevention advocacy trainings.
+WAVE’s virtual summer internship will help you reach your full potential as leaders by providing you with the opportunity to create a public awareness event, increase advocacy and lobbying skills, learn about non-profit leadership, build community based-collaborations, and direct peer-to-peer gun violence prevention trainings.

 2020 summer intern duties: